National Energy Services Reunited (NESR)

 Naif Al-Hadrami, Executive Director, Saudi Arabia

-Naif Al-Hadrami serves as the Executive Director for Saudi Arabia, where he is responsible for all of NESR's operations in the Kingdom.
-Previously, he was the Production Group Director at NESR, overseeing all production group segments in the Arabian region, including fracturing, coiled tubing, cementing, stimulation, and artificial lift operations in Saudi Arabia and Bahrain.
-Before joining NESR, Mr. Al-Hadrami was the Managing Director of Bin Jabr Group, an oil and gas service provider based in the United Arab Emirates.
+Naif Al-Hadrami is the Executive Director for Saudi Arabia, where he is responsible for all of NESR's operations in the Kingdom.
+Before this role, Mr. Al-Hadrami was the Production Group Director at NESR, overseeing all production group segments, including fracturing, coiled tubing, cementing, and stimulation operations in Saudi Arabia and Bahrain.
+Prior to joining NESR, he was the Managing Director of Bin Jabr Group, an oil and gas service provider based in the United Arab Emirates.

 AI Analysis | Feedback